 The University's operational standard for admission on the TOEFL iBT is, at a minimum:

-*The minimum TOEFL speaking score requirement for award of a TA fellowship in the Department of Psychology is a 23.
-Acceptance of an international student whose speaking score falls below this minimum is contingent on documented demonstration of full funding from other sources for a minimum period of two years.
-Full funding guarantees from non-TA sources are very rare.
+*The minimum TOEFL speaking score requirement for a TA position in the Department of Psychology is a 23.
+Acceptance of an international student whose speaking score falls below this minimum is rare.

 The Department's operational standard for admission on the IELTS is, at a minimum: